Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling

-where $\bm{\theta}^{*}$ can be a maximum a posteriori estimate (MAP) or a maximum pseudo-likelihood estimate (MPLE) for $\bm{\theta}$, $\mathbf{A}$ is the rescaling matrix that performs a rotation of the parameters from the pseudo posterior scale to the transformed scale.
-The linear transformation above aligns with that proposed by \citet{Bouranis2017} in the post hoc calibration of pseudo-likelihood-based posterior draws, with the difference that our method embeds the transformation within the sampling scheme and does not require the iterative estimation of $\bm{\theta}^{*}$ since the MPLEs for discrete MRFs are unbiased \citep{Keetelaar2024}.
-The CoRe approach defines a posterior distribution $\pi(\bm{\beta}|\mathbf{X})$ on the transformed parameters $\bm{\beta}$.
-We find the analytical definition of this distribution by operating the change of variables $\bm{\theta} \rightarrow \bm{\beta}$, that is,
+Here $\bm{\eta}^{\star}$ is a point estimate, such as a maximum a posteriori (MAP) or a maximum pseudo-likelihood estimate (MPLE) for $\bm{\eta}$.
+The matrix $\mathbf{A}$ rescales the pseudo-posterior geometry to approximate the covariance structure of the target posterior.

+The linear transformation aligns with that proposed by \citet{Bouranis2017} for post hoc calibration of pseudo-likelihood-based posterior draws.
+The key difference is that we embed the transformation within the sampling scheme and therefore do not require iterative estimation of $\bm{\eta}^{\star}$ since the MPLE introduces no additional bias relative to the MLE in discrete MRFs \citep{Keetelaar2024}.